 If you are ill & suspect you were exposed to COVID-19:

 COVID-19 is spreading throughout the US and is present in Iowa.
 Cherokee Regional Medical Center is asking patients to take precautions to help keep themselves and others safe!
 First, call your clinic or Cherokee Regional Medical Center if you have a fever, cough and shortness of breath.
 A health professional will conduct a phone screening, then advise you on further action.

-To protect our patients, families, healthcare workers and community during the pandemic outbreak of COVID-19 and to prevent further spread of the disease, visitor restrictions have been implemented.
-Current restrictions can be found here: CRMC Visitor Restrictions (3-20-20).
+To protect our patients, families, healthcare workers and community, and to prevent further spread of the disease, visitor restrictions have been implemented.
+Current restrictions can be found Updated Visitor Restrictions as of 6-3-21.

 Iowa Department of Public Health – Up-to-date information on diagnosed cases in Iowa, news bulletins and prevention tips.